A sad truth of higher education is that not every student will graduate.

 Is the Status Quo Justifiable?

-College Parents of America also asserts that the many schools that do not provide generous refunds in the event of a student medical withdrawal or a parent death should offer a method of insuring that financial risk.
-(And, yes, that’s why we include $5,000 of tuition refund insurance with every membership.)
+College Parents of America also asserts that the many schools that do not provide generous refunds in the event of a student medical withdrawal or a parent death are prudent to offer a method of insuring that financial risk.

 Summary and Recommendations